alphagov/govuk-developer-docs/source/manual/data-gov-uk-architecture.html.md

 [publish]: apps/datagovuk_publish
 [find]: apps/datagovuk_find
 [infrastructure]: https://github.com/alphagov/datagovuk_infrastructure
+[signon]: manual/manage-sign-on-accounts

+## Environments

+We have three environments: integration, staging ("test") and production.
+See the [CI docs](manual/data-gov-uk-continuous-integration-and-deployment) for more information about each environment.

+## Applications

-Most of the service is hosted on [GOV.UK PaaS][paas], which divides components in applications (eg Rails apps) and services (databases, messaging services, etc).
+Most of the service is hosted on [GOV.UK PaaS][paas], which divides components into applications (eg Rails apps) and services (databases, messaging services, etc).
 All applications and services are controlled through cloudfoundry, as used by [GOV.UK PaaS][paas].
 Some familiarity with that documentation will be useful to read this manual.

-## Applications

-> These are Cloudfoundry applications, show in blue above.

 ### Legacy DGU